telosnetwork/gas-oracle-bridge/antelope/README.md

 ## Deploy

+First you must create the build directory, you can do so using

+`mkdir build`

-You can deploy the contract using cleos
+You can then deploy the contract using cleos

-`cleos --url http://testnet.telos.caleos.io set contract YOUR_ACCOUNT_NAME /var/www/staked/gas-oracle/antelope build/gas.bridge.wasm`
+`cleos --url http://testnet.telos.caleos.io set contract YOUR_ACCOUNT_NAME /full/path/to/folder/antelope build/gas.bridge.wasm`

 ## Configure